txpipe-shop/sundae-swap/src/audit.typ

 === Operation "update settings"

-This transaction colapses two updates of different nature: ones allowed to the settings administrator and other to the treasury administrator.
+This transaction colapses two updates of different nature: ones allowed to the settings administrator and others to the treasury administrator.
 Each one of those can update different fields of the settings datum.

 The two involved redeemers are:
 - `SettingsAdminUpdate` for the settings admin